-The expenses that are allocated include the following:
+Functional allocation of expenses (continued) - The expenses that are allocated include the following:

-Expenses Method of Allocation Payroll and related costs estimate of time and effort Rent estimate of space utilization Other review of actual expenses review of actual expenses Insurance review of actual expenses Office expenses review of actual expenses Professional fees Printing and advertising review of actual expenses Travel and entertainment review of actual expenses Technology review of utilized technology Depreciation review of utilized technology
+Method of Allocation Expenses Payroll and related costs estimate of time and effort Rent estimate of space utilization review of actual expenses Other review of actual expenses Insurance Office expenses review of actual expenses Professional fees review of actual expenses Printing and advertising review of actual expenses Travel and entertainment review of actual expenses review of utilized technology Technology Depreciation review of utilized technology Corporate sponsor event review of actual expenses

 Summarized information - The financial statements include certain prior year summarized comparative information in total but neither by net assets nor by functionalized expenses.
 Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2019, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended June 30, 2020, from which the summarized information was derived.

-Subsequent events - The Organization has evaluated subsequent events through December 16, 2020, which is the date the financial statements were available to be issued.
+Subsequent events - The Organization has evaluated subsequent events through October 19, 2021, which is the date the financial statements were available to be issued.